felleg/felleg.gitlab.io-backup/content/posts/pendulum-simulation.md

 [Amir](https://www.linkedin.com/in/amirbawab) now works for Microsoft in Redmond WA, where he enjoys all the success he rightfully deserve.

-Where will I end up?
+What will be my big break?
 I have no idea.
 But one thing is for sure: this hackathon was an absolute blast.